collabnix/kubelabs/Security101/auth-intro.md

 Exposing this is similar to exposing Keycloak.
 Either use port forwarding or edit the `devtron-service` inside the `devtroncd` namespace the same way as before.
 Once you have done that, log in to the Keycloak dashboard.

+## Managing the realm

+Keycloak allows you to separate your clients into various realms.
+For this exercise, you can use the default master realm used by Keycloak, or you could create your own realm to put the clients under.
+In any case, all you need to do here is to go to Realm settings > General, and click on "OpenID Endpoint Configuration".
+This will open up a JSON page.
+Take note of the first item in the block `issuer`.
+You will need this for the next part.

 ## Creating the Devtron client

 Since Keycloak is the provider, Devtron will be the client that requests the authentication service.
 In the same way, if you had a different service that required authentication with Keycloak, that would be another client.

-For this exercise, you can use the default realm used by Keycloak, or you could create your own realm to put the clients under.
+From the left pane, go to clients > Create.

+Here, set the client ID to `devtron`, and the name to `Devtron`.
+Make sure the client protocol is openid-connect and the access type is confidential.
+Under "Valid Redirect URIs", set the redirect URL you got from Devtron.